ColumbiaSC-Tech/colasc-tech-hugo/README.md

 ## Contributing

-Start with `git clone --recursive`.
+Start an initial clone with `git clone --recursive` or do an update with `git pull --recurse-submodules`.

 There are two submodules.
 1) public/ - points to the actual location where github pages are rendered